kevonc/kevonc.github.io/_posts/2020-11-18-dissecting-dave-gerhardts-copywriting.md

 ## How I improved my engagement results

 Obviously, here I'm only able to capture a small part of his mastermind.
-I think you're better off following Dave's <a href="https://twitter.com/davegerhardt" target="_blank">Twitter</a> and <a href="https://www.linkedin.com/in/davegerhardt/" target="_blank">LinkedIn</a> yourself to learn more.
+You'll learn much more if you follow Dave's <a href="https://twitter.com/davegerhardt" target="_blank">Twitter</a> and <a href="https://www.linkedin.com/in/davegerhardt/" target="_blank">LinkedIn</a>.

 After I picked up these tactics from Dave.
 I put them into practice and saw my engagement numbers go up and up.
 Within 5 months, I was able to achieve 5-10x growth on my regular LinkedIn posts.